PX4/PX4-Autopilot/nuttx/tools/README.txt

   that mixed environment.

 define.sh
+define.bat
 ---------

   Different compilers have different conventions for specifying pre- processor definitions on the compiler command line.
 This bash script allows the build system to create create command line definitions without concern for the particular compiler in use.

+  The define.bat script is a counterpart for use in the native Windows build.

 incdir.sh
 incdir.bat